lardof/Exercises/README.md

 These projects were created for educational purposes and are inspired by various online tutorials and resources.
 Thanks to the open-source community for providing useful libraries and frameworks for machine learning.
-Special thanks to OpenAI for developing the GPT-3.5 model that assisted in generating this README file.
 We hope you find these machine learning projects useful and educational.
 Happy coding!

 Note: Please note that the content in these projects is for learning purposes only and may not be suitable for production-level applications.